 The CLMC is a project of the Language Management Interdisciplinary Research Group.
 Some of it's members, as well as student assistants, contributed to the content of the site.
 It responds to the 2011 call by Professor Stacy Churchill and presents the 'Canadian school' of language planning, especially in relation to Canada's two official languages: English and French.
 We are pleased to invite you to explore each of the sections of the CLMC.

-The site was launched in September 2017, with some sections still under construction.
-We thank you for your patience, and encourage you to make comments and report any errors you may have noticed.
-Please do not hesitate to contact CLMC Editor Monika Jezak (email@example.com) for any information regarding the site, and the authors of the sections for any information concerning their content.
+The site was launched in September 2017, and is regularly updated to our best knowledge.
+We encourage you to make comments and report any errors you may have noticed.
+Please do not hesitate to contact CLMC Editor Monika Jezak ([email protected]) for any information regarding the site, and the authors of the sections for any information concerning their content.

 The Home page provides an overview of Canada's geopolitical situation: some basic information and notions of the Canadian federation that help to understand Canada through its geographic, legal, administrative and demographic circumstances.
 You will also find the relevant information about how to use and quote the CLMC.

 The section Political and Institutional Foundations of Linguistic Planning in Canada, created by Professor Linda Cardinal, helps to understand the political concepts of linguistic regimes and federalism, while also presenting the elements of Canadian language policy.